EechauteAntje/gan_researchproject/README.md

 ### Notebook

-Ga naar de file ‘Generator.ipynb’ volg de notebook met uitleg en creëer nieuwe muziek.
+Go to the file ‘Generator.ipynb’ follow the notebook with explanations and create new music.